 On top of having to deal with a fused leg, the woman is also having to go through dialysis because the septic infection harmed her kidney function.
 She is currently in a nursing home for care because her husband has died.

-The woman opted to seek compensation for her horrible injuries.
+The woman opted to seek compensation for her catastrophic injuries.
 She was recently awarded $6 million from a jury in Greenup Circuit Court.
 The jury sat through a four-day trial and then deliberated for seven hours before returning the verdict.
 They decided 10 to 2 that the woman deserved the compensation.
 For past medical bills, she was awarded $1 million.
 The rest was for pain and suffering.

 Anyone who has been the victim of medical malpractice or hospital malpractice has the right to seek compensation as this woman did.
 Understanding how the process of seeking compensation works in Kentucky might make seeking compensation a little less stressful.